 Collaborative Research Seed Grants

 GHI collaborative research seed grants support research activities and workshops that bring together Georgetown faculty with colleagues at other Georgetown schools, departments, and programs to share and pursue research and develop formal proposals for outside research funding.
 Grants of up to $15,000 will cover eligible travel and meeting expenses.
-The deadline for the fall 2019 round is Sunday October 13.
+Apply here.

 GHI Small Grants